Juraj Habdelić

 Juraj Habdelić (17 April or 27 November 1609 – 27 November 1678) was a Croatian lexicographer, writer and Jesuit priest.

+Biography

 Born in Staro Čiče, his parents were Boldižar Habdelić and Margarita Kraljić.
 He went to gymnasium in Zagreb, studied philosophy in Graz and theology in Trnava.
 He worked as a teacher in Rijeka, Varaždin and Zagreb where he became the rector of Jesuit Collegium and manager of Seminary.
 During his rectorship, the gymnasium was attended by Pavao Ritter Vitezović who will, in his own way, continue the Habdelić's linguistic work, but on different foundations than those taught by the Jesuit gymnasium.